🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 95-99%88-95%Overconfident

-Grasping calibration dynamics allows you to identify profitable opportunities.
-Should markets demonstrate systematic overconfidence when quoting extreme probabilities, purchasing contracts priced below 5 cents or selling those above 95 cents might generate attractive risk-adjusted returns.
+Grasping calibration dynamics enables identification of profitable opportunities.
+When markets display systematic overconfidence in extreme ranges, purchasing shares valued below 5 cents or selling those above 95 cents might generate positive risk-adjusted returns.

-Apply these findings directly on PolyGram, where portfolio analytics measure your individual forecast accuracy and calibration metrics across time.
-Those new to prediction markets should begin with our complete beginner's guide.
+Apply these insights through PolyGram, where portfolio analytics monitor your forecasting accuracy and calibration metrics continuously.
+Those new to the space should explore our introductory resource for newcomers.
 Start trading on PolyGram →

 James Carlton